Use the KubernetesPodOperator

 Go to Environments

-• Detailed pod logs in the Google Cloud console under GKE workloads.
-These logs include the pod definition YAML file, pod events, and pod details.
+3. Pod logs in the Google Cloud console, under GKE workloads.
+These logs include the Pod definition YAML file, Pod events, and Pod details.

-When using the KubernetesPodOperator and the GKEStartPodOperator, the return code of the container's entrypoint determines whether the task is considered successful or not.
+When using KubernetesPodOperator (and GKEStartPodOperator), the return code of the container's entry point determines whether the task is considered successful or not.
 Non-zero return codes indicate failure.

-A common pattern when using the KubernetesPodOperator and the GKEStartPodOperator is to execute a shell script as the container entrypoint to group together multiple operations within the container.
+A common pattern is to execute a shell script as the container entry point to group together multiple operations within the container.

 If you are writing such a script, we recommended that you include the set -e command at the top of the script so that failed commands in the script terminate the script and propagate the failure to the Airflow task instance.